 Matthew L. Jones

-This chapter discusses the history of Leibniz's work on infinitesimal calculus, of which a considerable part is still unknown.
-His new method, emerging from studies in the summing of infinite number series and the quadrature of curves, combines two procedures with opposite orientation: differentiation and integration.
-These two procedures are united in a common formalism introducing, in 1675, the symbols d and ∫ for differentiation and integration.
-Subsequently, Leibniz and his followers developed new rules and solution methods and applied the calculus to physics.
-During Leibniz’s lifetime, the public success of his calculus was overshadowed by discussions of the foundations of his methods and the priority dispute.
-While infinitesimals were eliminated from the calculus during the nineteenth century, nonstandard analysis reinstated them again.
+This chapter discusses the history of Leibniz's work on infinitesimal calculus of which a considerable part is still unknown.
+His new method, emerging from studies in the summing of infinite number series and the quadrature of curves, combines two procedures with opposite orientation, differentiation and integration.
+These two procedures are united in a common formalism introducing in 1675 the symbols d and ∫ for differentiation and integration.
+Subsequently, Leibniz and his followers developed new rules and solution methods, and applied the calculus to physics.
+During Leibniz’s lifetime the public success of his calculus was overshadowed by discussions over the foundations of his methods and the priority dispute with Newton.
+While infinitesimals were eliminated from the calculus during the 19th century, non-standard analysis reinstated them again.
 The status of infinitesimals in Leibniz’s own philosophy of mathematics is still disputed.

 Computational economics is a relatively new research technique in economics, but it is inexorably taking its place alongside the more traditional methods of general theory, abstract modeling, data analysis, and the more recent experimental economics.
 Perhaps because of its relative newness, the term computational economics currently has no determinate meaning.
 In contemporary use, it refers to a heterogeneous cluster of techniques implemented on concrete digital computers ranging from the numerical solution of the Black-Scholes partial differential equation for pricing options through automated trading strategies to agent-based computer simulations of the evolution of cooperation.
 Because of this heterogeneity, it is not possible to provide a comprehensive coverage of the topic in this article.
 Another reason for this restricted scope is that many of the methods used in computational economics have considerable technical interest but no particular philosophical relevance.